 Two recent case reports of temporary HIV remission, first presented at the CROI 2017 and IAS 2017 conferences, have been published in the open access journal PLoS Medicine.

 Tim Henrich and colleagues from UCSF report on an adult male diagnosed with HIV and started on ART unusually early, due to acquiring the infection during a short window between a screening visit for a pre-exposure prophylaxis (PrEP) demonstration project and the day on which Truvada PrEP was initiated.
-Truvada was switched to a full ART regimen as soon as the test result confirming the HIV diagnosis became available.
+Truvada was switched to ART with four active drugs (adding darunavir/ritonavir and raltegravir) as soon as the test result confirming the HIV diagnosis became available.
 The time from infection to PrEP initiation was estimated to be 10 days, and ART was begun seven days later.
 As first reported by Hiroyu Hatano at CROI in 2014, HIV rapidly became undetectable by multiple assays, including measures of the viral reservoir.

-ART was eventually interrupted and the individual did not experience an HIV viral load rebound until 225 days afterward.
+ART was eventually interrupted and the individual did not experience an HIV viral load rebound until 225 days afterwards (at 36 copies/mL, that rose to 59,805 copies/mL six days later).
 Henrich’s talk at the IAS 2017 conference is available on youtube and was covered on the blog in a report from the meeting.

 The new paper adds information on analyses of possible predictors of the viral load rebound, noting that expression of CD30 (a lymphoma tumor marker and member of the tumor necrosis factor super-receptor family) increased on the surface of both CD4 and CD8 T cells months before the HIV viral load rebound occurred.

 A similar increase in CD30 expression was observed in one of the Boston patients, who experienced a very similar period of HIV remission resulting from a stem cell transplant procedure for cancer.